mandrulevicius/elemental-ascension-BIGMODE2025/Design.md

 add ability to conjure vines
 add ability to bond with plant (change from terrain to actual object)

+terrain template - only added all trees, not spawned in scene yet. also same all terrain layers

 try to paint a good looking area. take references from red dead redemption2, horizon zero dawn??

 ( maybe after jam
 **Procedural Animation**